xebialabs-community/xl-plugin-template/README-TEMPLATE.md

 ## Preface

-This document describes the functionality provided by the XL Release [Description|Interface] plugin.
+This document describes the functionality provided by the XL [Deploy|Release] [Description|Interface] plugin.

-See the [XL Release reference manual](https://docs.xebialabs.com/xl-release) for background information on XL Release and release automation concepts. or
 See the [XL Deploy reference manual](https://docs.xebialabs.com/xl-deploy) for background information on XL Deploy and deployment automation concepts.
+or
+See the [XL Release reference manual](https://docs.xebialabs.com/xl-release) for background information on XL Release and release automation concepts.

 ## Overview